Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Material/Red Voice.md

 Surges through your veins
 It was never yours to hold
 But it has always known your name.
-### Other 5
-You are not the first
-To hear its question
-Nor the first
-To drown in its answer
 ### Other 6 - When the Ocean Seems Infinite
 You measure depth in kilometers
 But you do not measure time in eons